aiidateam/aiida-core/docs/source/topics/database.rst

 Advanced querying
 =================

-.. warning:

 The basics on using the :class:`~aiida.orm.querybuilder.QueryBuilder` to find the data you are interested in is explained in the :ref:`finding and querying how-to<how-to:data:find>`.
 This section explains some more advanced methods for querying your database and the :ref:`queryhelp dictionary<topics:database:advancedquery>`.

-..
-Complete the iteration of the query before committing (storing) new data to avoid race conditions.

 .. _topics:database:advancedquery:edges: